Hops

 Humulus lupulus

 Perennial herbaceous climbing plant grown for aromatic cones used in brewing.
-Suitable for Zone 6a with good drainage, irrigation, disease management.
+Suitable for Zones 4-8 with good drainage, irrigation, and disease management.
+Hops require a minimum of 120 frost-free days and at least 15 hours of daylight during peak growth.

 Crop Snowflake Score